-- (c) 'Auditor' as defined in Prudential Standard LPS 310 Audit and Related Matters (LPS 310), in relation to a life company (including an EFLIC); - (d) 'responsible auditor' as defined in GPS 001, in relation to an authorised insurance NOHC and in relation to a registered life NOHC, is an auditor who is required to prepare a report under the Life Insurance Act, prudential standards made under the Life Insurance Act or reporting standards made under the Financial Sector (Collection of Data) Act 2001 (FSCODA); and - (e) 'Appointed Auditor' as defined in Prudential Standard 3PS 310 Audit and Related Matters (3PS 310), in relation to a Level 3 Head; and
+- (a) 'Appointed auditor' has the meaning given in APS 001, in relation to an ADI (including a foreign ADI) or authorised banking NOHC; - (b) 'Appointed Auditor' has the meaning given in GPS 001, in relation to a general insurer (including a Category C insurer); - (c) 'Auditor' has the meaning given in Prudential Standard LPS 310 Audit and Related Matters (LPS 310), in relation to a life company (including an EFLIC); and - (d) 'responsible auditor' has the meaning given in GPS 001, in relation to an authorised insurance NOHC and in relation to a registered life NOHC, is an auditor who is required to prepare a report under the Life Insurance Act, prudential standards made under the Life Insurance Act or reporting standards made under the Financial Sector (Collection of Data) Act 2001 (Collection of Data Act); and- - (e) 'Appointed Auditor' has the meaning given in Prudential Standard 3PS 310 Audit and Related Matters (3PS 310), in relation to a Level 3 Head. - 6.13.
+This Prudential Standard sets out the minimum requirements that an APRA regulated institution must meet in the interests of promoting strong and effective governance.